-Located on the southern peninsula of Hokkaido island, Niseko is the largest and easily Japan’s most famous ski destination.
-Receiving 595 inches of snow on average per season, Niseko is truly the powder paradise that it’s rumored to be.
-But it’s not only Niseko's powder that’s the best in Japan; for expert skiers and riders, nothing competes with Niseko’s off-piste sidecountry skiing.
+Located on the southern peninsula of Hokkaido Island, the Niseko United ski resort complex is the largest and most famous destination in Japan.
+Niseko United is truly the powder paradise rumors claim it to be—it gets 590 inches, or almost 50 feet, of powder snow on average per season.
+But it’s not only Niseko's powder that’s the best in Japan; for expert skiers and riders, nothing competes with Niseko’s off-piste, side-country skiing.

-Located 62 miles from bustling Sapporo, Niseko is quite convenient for both international travelers and for city site-seers.
+Located 62 miles from the bustling city of Sapporo, Niseko, and the main base village, Grand Hirafu are quite accessible for both international travelers and city site-seers.
 The resort is very near Mt.
 Yōtei or “the Mt.
-Fuji of Hokkaido,” and the views contribute to Niseko's status as Japan’s ski-resort star.
+Fuji of Hokkaido,” and the views contribute to Niseko United's status as the star of Japan’s ski resorts.

-The resort is comprised of four interconnected base areas: An'nunpuri, Niseko Village, Hirafu and Hanazono, all of which offer a unique dining and lodging experience.
+The resort is comprised of four interconnected base areas: Annupuri, Niseko Village, Hirafu and Hanazono, all of which offer a unique dining and lodging experience.